 Best for Thick Hair: Moroccanoil Treatment Original

-There’s a good reason (reasons) why this oil is a cult classic.
-The argan oil and linseed extract in the formula not only helps hydrate hair and knock out frizz but also improves the health and strength of your stands.
+There’s a good reason why this oil is a cult classic.
+The argan oil and linseed extract in the formula hydrate the hair, effectively helping to knock out frizz.
 Because it is a bit of a heavier oil, it can be a bit much for finer hair, but for medium to thick types, it can’t be beaten.

 Best for Summer: Color Wow Dream Coat Anti-Frizz Treatment

 Sure, frizz can happen year-round, but it’s those hot, humid summer days that can be a real style-killer.
 Enter this hair-saving spray, arguably the easiest way to keep your hair ultra-smooth and sleek, no matter the weather.
 A proprietary anti-humidity complex acts almost like a mini keratin treatment of sorts, coating the hair to block out humidity.
 The best part?
 The effects last for up to three to four shampoos, a major win in our book.
 FYI, you do have to blow-dry your hair after using it, however, since the formula is heat-activated.

 Best for Blow-Drying: Briogeo Farewell Frizz Blow Dry Perfection & Heat Protectant Crème